eliben/bobscheme/doc/bob_getting_started.rst

 ------------

 Bob is implemented in pure Python and is currently completely self-contained.
-To run it, you just need to have Python installed.
-Bob runs with Python 2.6 and later, including 3.x.
+To run it, you just need to have Python 3 installed.

 Structure of the source tree
 ----------------------------